 - BSc in neuropsychology, University of Calgary

-Rupal Patel is a member of the faculty of both the College of Computer and Inforomation Science and the Department of Communication Sciences and Disorders.
-Professor Patel is also involved in developing a PhD in Health Informatics program incorporating expertise from the two colleges.
-She co-founded the PhD in Personal Health Informatics which incorporates expertise from the two colleges.
-She founded and directs the Communication Analysis and Design Laboratory (CadLab).
+Rupal Patel is a member of the faculty of both the Khoury College of Computer and Information Sciences and Bouve College of Health Sciences.
+Professor Patel is founding member of the doctoral program in Personal Health Informatics and the founder and director of the Communication Analysis and Design Laboratory (CadLab).
 The CadLab is an interdisciplinary group that conducts fundamental research on speech production and applies empirical findings toward the design and development of novel human-machine communication interfaces.
 Research projects range from analysis of prosody (a.k.a. speech melody) production across the lifespan in neurotypical speakers and those with impairment; development of interactive software to teach children how to read aloud with inflection; to implementing novel multimodal assistive communication interfaces.
 VocaliD, a voice AI company is a CadLab spin-out.
 Students from speech and hearing sciences, electrical engineering and computer science work collaboratively in the CadLab, a state-of-the-art facility for conducting psychoacoustic studies, software design and prototyping, and usability testing.

 Research funding is provided by federal agencies, including the National Science Foundation (NSF); several National Institutes of Health (National Institute of Deafness and Other Communication Disorders, NIDCD); National Institute of Child and Human Development, NICHD and the National Institute of Biomedical Imagining and Bioengineering, NIBIB); and the National Institute on Disability and Rehabilitation Research; as well as foundations (Charles H. Hood Foundation and Continuous Path Foundation).